puppetlabs/puppet-docs/source/guides/rest_api.markdown

 ### Certificate Status

-Get the status of various hosts connected to the master, sign or revoke certificates for given hosts, or discard all information relating to a given host.
+Query and manipulate the puppet master's certificate authority, similar to what is possible with the puppet cert command.
+Rather than returning complete certificates, signing requests, or revocation lists, this endpoint returns information about the various certificates (and potential and former certificates) known to the CA.

-GET `/{environment}/certificate_status/{hostname}`
+GET `/{environment}/certificate_status/{certname}`

-This will return a PSON hash containing information about the specified host.
-Similar to `puppet cert --list {hostname}`.
+Retrieve a PSON hash containing information about the specified host's certificate.
+Similar to `puppet cert --list {certname}`.

-GET `/{environment}/certificate_statuses/no_key
+GET `/{environment}/certificate_statuses/no_key`

-This will return a list of PSON hashes containing information about all available hosts.
+Retrieve a list of PSON hashes containing information about all known certificates.
 Similar to `puppet cert --list --all`.

-PUT `/{environment}/certificate_status/{hostname}`
+PUT `/{environment}/certificate_status/{certname}`

-This will either sign or revoke the certificate for the specified host, depending on the PSON hash sent with the request, which must be either `{"state":"signed"}` or `{"state":"revoked"}` (see examples below for more usage information).
-You may wish to revoke certificates using the DELETE command, since this will also clean up other info regarding the host.
+Change the status of the specified host's certificate.
+The desired state is sent in the body of the PUT request as a one-item PSON hash; the two allowed complete hashes are `{"desired_state":"signed"}` (for signing a certificate signing request) and `{"desired_state":"revoked"}` (for revoking a certificate); see examples below for more usage information.

+You may wish to revoke certificates using a
+DELETE request instead, which will also clean up other info about the host.

 DELETE `/{environment}/certificate_status/{hostname}`

-Cause the master to discard all information regarding a host (including any certificates, certificate requests, and keys), also revoking the certificate if one is present.
+Cause the certificate authority to discard all information regarding a host (including any certificates, certificate requests, and keys), and revoke the certificate if one is present.
 Similar to `puppet cert --clean`.

 Examples:

-    curl -k -H "Accept: pson" https://puppetmaster:8140/production/certificate_status/client.network.address
+    curl -k -H "Accept: pson" https://puppetmaster:8140/production/certificate_status/testnode.localdomain
     curl -k -H "Accept: pson" https://puppetmaster:8140/production/certificate_statuses/all
-    curl -k -X PUT -H "Content-Type: text/pson" --data '{"state":"signed"}' https://puppetmaster:8140/production/certificate_status/client.network.address curl -k -X PUT -H "Content-Type: text/pson" --data '{"state":"revoked"}' https://puppetmaster:8140/production/certificate_status/client.network.address curl -k -X DELETE -H "Accept: pson" https://puppetmaster:8140/production/certificate_status/client.network.address
+    curl -k -X PUT -H "Content-Type: text/pson" --data '{"desired_state":"signed"}' https://puppetmaster:8140/production/certificate_status/client.network.address curl -k -X PUT -H "Content-Type: text/pson" --data '{"desired_state":"revoked"}' https://puppetmaster:8140/production/certificate_status/client.network.address curl -k -X DELETE -H "Accept: pson" https://puppetmaster:8140/production/certificate_status/client.network.address

 ### Reports